 A sidebar here of some of my thoughts on software development over the last decade……

 In the old days, when a user ‘bought’ a copy of software, you were then able to use forever.
 You owned it (technically, you owned a ‘license’ to do so, but that’s a detail) and that was the end of it.
 At that point, the company could improve upon their software and sell you updates with more features.
-A very simple relationship emerged from this delicate balance….they invent new things to offer and you can chose to buy them.
+A very simple relationship emerged from this delicate balance….they invented new things to offer and you can chose to buy them (or not).
 The converse of this is that they don’t get more money from you unless they create desirable features.
 A simple check and balance system that worked very well for decades.

 Now, most software reaches a point in its development where it really ‘does everything it needs to do’.
 I call this “Usefullness Saturation”.
 Yes, yes, there are always additional things it could do, but they can run out of primarily desirable features and sell-able things to add.
 The application reaches a state of equilibrium, and development slows.
 Then people don’t buy updates, and revenue for the program stagnates.
 A software developer then faces a choice: Stop developing something they aren’t making money on or get more creative about features.
 Many times this is why a software application disappears and a company goes out of business.
 No one buys it because it doesn’t get better, or doesn’t continue to add what they need.
-Enter the ‘subscription model of software’ aka Software as a Service/SaaS, as the current “final solution” for developers of software.
+Enter the ‘subscription model of software‘ aka Software as a Service/SaaS, as the current “final solution” for developers of software.
 Here was have the perfect method to get a continuous, guaranteed revenue stream from the user with minimal work from the developers over time.
 This is nirvana for developers, and the worst possible world for the consumer.
 As a dev, your only competition is other apps that may become available.
 You have no other motivation to improve the product as revenue is ‘locked’.

-For more on this, see the section of my blog named “A Change in Software Paradigm”.
+If you aren’t bored by now, see the section of my blog named “A Change in Software Paradigm”.